-Considering the location of the Midway 161-kV Substation on the western end of the study area and the existing TVA-owned 100-foot-wide ROW that extends from the Midway Substation to Macon, TVA determined that the utilization of existing ROW for the first approximately 7.2 miles was the best route option available to begin the route between Midway and S. Macon.
+Considering the location of the Midway 161-kV Substation on the western end of the study area and the existing 100-foot-wide TVA ROW that extends from the Midway Substation to Macon, TVA determined that the utilization of existing TVA ROW the first approximately 7.2 miles was the best route option available to begin the route between Midway and S. Macon.
 Therefore, Segment 1 was incorporated into each of the 7 alternative route options.

 From the end of Segment 1, Segments 2 and 3 were presented as routing options to provide alternative paths to S. Macon.
-Segment 2 would offer benefits in utilizing more existing ROW which would be efficient in minimizing ROW acquisition costs and impacts to new property owners, but Segment 3 presented opportunities for a more direct path to S. Macon and shorter overall line lengths.
-Segment 3 would utilize less of the existing ROW, however, would add to overall ROW acquisition costs.
+Segment 2 would offer benefits in utilizing more existing ROW where TVA has custody and control of the easement which would be efficient in minimizing ROW acquisition costs and impacts to new property owners, but Segment 3 presented opportunities for a more direct path to S. Macon and shorter overall line lengths.
+Segment 3 would utilize less of the existing TVA ROW, however, would add to overall ROW acquisition costs.